scaleway/scaleway-cli/docs/commands/block.md

 ## Block Storage volume types are determined by their storage class and their IOPS.
 There are two storage classes available: `bssd` and `sbs`.
 The IOPS can be chosen for volumes of the `sbs` storage class

+Block Storage volume types are determined by their storage class and their IOPS.
+There are two storage classes available: `bssd` and `sbs`.
+The IOPS can be chosen for volumes of the `sbs` storage class.

 ### List volume types